 Type the following commands to clone the GitHub repo, browse to the directory, install requirements, and deploy our application as version 1:

 pip install -r requirements.txt -t lib

 gcloud app deploy --version 1

-When prompted, choose the region closest to you.
+When prompted, choose the us-east1 region.

 Confirm the deployment confirmation by typing